 Students in Year 4 to Year 6 are also invited to be involved in the annual Raymond House Production.

 LUNCHTIME AND AFTER-SCHOOL ACTIVITIES

 A range of lunchtime and after school activities are available for the students in Year 2 to Year 6.
-These include Art and Craft, Dance, Science and Technology, Chess, Mathematics, English and Japanese Clubs.
+These include Art and Craft, STEM, Chess, Mathematics, English, Japanese and Active Kids Clubs.

 rAYMOND HOUSE Student Council